stellar/slingshot/slidechain/Pegging.md

 It exists to ensure the peg-out step for this particular export can happen only once.
-The 2 lumens it contains are enough to cover the temp account’s [minimum balance](https://www.stellar.org/developers/guides/concepts/fees.html#minimum-account-balance) plus the costs of the SetOptions and the peg-out transactions, both described below.
+The 2 lumens it contains are enough to cover the temp account’s [minimum balance](https://www.stellar.org/developers/guides/concepts/fees.html#minimum-account-balance) plus the costs of the `SetOptions` and the peg-out transactions, both described below.
 Any excess is paid back to the recipient of the peg-out when the temp account is merged.

 After the temporary account is created, another Stellar transaction must set its options:
 - the weight of its master key must be set to zero;
-- the signing threshold must be set to 2;
-- two signers must be added:
-  - the custodian’s public key;
   and
-  - a preauth transaction that merges the temp account and pays the peg-out funds from the custodian, both with the peg-out recipient as the destination.
+- a preauthorized transaction must be added as a signer.

 (This `SetOptions` step must follow the temp-account-creation step separately since creating the preauth transaction requires knowing the temp account’s sequence number.)

+The preauthorized transaction does two things:
+- Pays the peg-out funds from the custodian’s account to the recipient’s;
+- Merges the temp account back to the recipient’s account.

 With this
 [multisig](https://www.stellar.org/developers/guides/concepts/multi-sig.html)
 setup,
-the only thing it is possible to do with the temp account is to merge it, and the only one who can do that is the custodian.
+the only thing it is possible to do with the temp account is to merge it, and the only one who can do that is the custodian (since the preauthorized transaction requires the custodian’s signature).

 ### Pegging out